badre2911/agonlight2-projetcs/comfile/README.md

 transfert use a script `sendfile.py` and `sendfile.bat` for transfert file from PC to Agon

 ```
-Put a file comfile.bin to /mos directory
+Put a file comfile.bin to /bin directory
 Download sendfile.py and sendfile.bat (folder tools) on your desktop in directory where the file to transfert
 Launch comfile.bin on the Agon Light side and follow instructions
 Launch sendfile.bat yourfile.txt COM2 for example

+or simpler

+run comfile from the /bin directory of agonlight
+press any key to wait for the file to be sent
+open a terminal (tera term for example), select send file, select file and open the file is transferred to the agon.
 ```

 **Hardware**